 Agricultural Literacy Curriculum Matrix

-Students will learn about rangelands by participating in a hands-on activity to grow their own grass to represent a beef or sheep ranch.
+Students investigate rangelands by growing their own grass to represent a beef or sheep ranch.
+Grades 6-8

 - Jiffy 7 peat pellet pots,* 1 per student